LION'S MANE

 (Hericium erinaceus)

 Lion’s Mane is a striking mushroom native to Asia, North America, and Europe.
-Its unique properties are due to two families of compounds that it produces - the erinacines and hericoenones, which as well as having strong anti-bacterial activity, help stimulate the generation of Nerve Growth Factor (NGF).
+Its unique properties are due to two families of compounds that it produces - the erinacines and hericoenones, which as well as having strong anti-bacterial potential, may help stimulate the generation of Nerve Growth Factor (NGF).
 Celebrated for centuries for its wide-ranging health benefits, it has recently gained attention in clinical research for its potential neuroregenerative properties.

 Human studies suggest that Lion’s Mane offers nootropic effects, such as enhancing memory, focus, and mood.
 Additionally, there is compelling evidence indicating that regular consumption may protect against age related cognitive decline.